isobelbutler/Hobby-Page/README.md

 ## Building

-I enjoyed making this project, I was already familiar with the language of HTML and CSS from when I self-taught myself, but knew that I needed to revisit it as my knowledge felt like it wasn't necessarily all joined together.
-Prior to starting this project I worked through most of the HTML and CSS sections of a Front-End Development course by Treehouse.
+I enjoyed making this project, I was already fairly familiar with HTML and CSS from when I self-taught myself, but knew that I needed to revisit it as my knowledge felt like it wasn't necessarily all joined together.
+Before starting this project I worked through most of the HTML and CSS sections of a Front-End Development course by Treehouse.
 This meant I found the building of the page fairly straight forward and so focused on trying to build it in a clean, logical manner.

 1. Convert Figma design to a skeleton HTML layout.
   - Header/Navbar